Vokerlee/How-to-create-EXE-file/README.md

                                         // Must be a multiple of 64K!
 // =================================================================================================================
 AddressOfEntryPoint = 0x1000            // The address of the entry point relative to the image base when
-                                        // the executable file is loaded into memory.
-For program images,
+                                        // the executable file is loaded into memory after being launched.
-                                        // this is the starting address.
+                                        // For program images, this is the starting address.
                                         // 0x1000 is the most common value.
 // =================================================================================================================
 BaseOfCode = 0x1000                     // The address of code section relative to the image base.
                                         // In our guide it is the first section, so it equals to AddressOfEntryPoint.
+                                        // Of course, AddressOfEntryPoint can differ from BaseOfCode, for example
+                                        // AddressOfEntryPoint = 0x1034, but BaseOfCode should be 0x1000 in any way,
+                                        // because it 0x1000 is the most common value.
 // =================================================================================================================
 BaseOfData = DATA_START                 // The address of code section relative to the image base.
                                         // DATA_START is the address of code section relative to the AddressOfEntryPoint
-                                        // This value you can count only in the of all headers, so keep it in mind.
+                                        // This value you can count only after your decide the structure
+                                        // of all sections in your program.
+For example, if the size of code section
+                                        // is 0x5000 and after it import data section follows and has the same 0x5000 size,
+                                        // and data section follows immediately after import data section,
+                                        // DATA_START = BaseOfData = BaseOfCode + 0x5000 * 2 = 0xA000
 // =================================================================================================================
 SectionAlignment = 0x1000               // The alignment (in bytes) of sections when they are loaded into memory.
                                         // It must be greater than or equal to FileAlignment.